 There are several things you can do to lessen the effect of the high altitude while staying in Estes Park.
 They include:

-- Using ibuprofen (Motrin or Advil) at recommended doses for mild symptoms such as headache.
+Using ibuprofen or aspirin at recommended doses for mild symptoms such as headache.